bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 <details>
     <summary>Section Lab Question 11</summary>
     Write a MongoDB query to find the restaurants that do not prepare any cuisine of 'American' and are located at a longitude less than -65.754168.
+(Hint: `$ne`)
 </details>

 <details>